samantha-t28/movie-vault/README.md

 ### 1. Security

--   **Prevent API Key Exposure**: The OMDB API key must be stored in an environment variable.
+-   **Prevent API Key Exposure**: The TMDB API key must be stored in an environment variable.
 This is to observe security best practices.

 ### 2. Usability Best Practices